Ma Xingrui: Aerospace industry

 In May 1996, Ma was appointed vice dean of China Academy of Space Technology (CAST), and became the leader and chief engineer of the Shijian 5 satellite project.
 In 1999, he was named deputy general manager of China Aerospace Science and Technology Corporation (CASC).
-In December 2003 he was additionally appointed Chairman of the Sino Satellite Communications and worked on various lunar missions.
-In September 2007, Ma was promoted to General Manager of CASC.
+In December 2003, he was additionally appointed Chairman of the Sino Satellite Communications and worked on various lunar missions.
+In 2007, Ma was promoted to General Manager of CASC.

 In 2013, Ma was appointed Director of the China National Space Administration, Director of the China Atomic Energy Authority, Director of the State Administration of Science, Technology and Industry for National Defense, and Vice Minister of Industry and Information Technology.
 He was the chief commander of the successful Chang'e 3 mission, China's first lunar surface exploration.

 Political career

 Guangdong

 In 2012, Ma was elected as a full member of the 18th Central Committee of the Chinese Communist Party.
-In November 2013, Ma left his posts in the world of science and was transferred to Guangdong to serve as deputy party secretary of the province and concurrently the Secretary of the provincial Political and Legal Affairs Commission.
+In November 2013, Ma left his posts in science and was transferred to Guangdong to serve as deputy party secretary of the province and concurrently the secretary of the provincial Political and Legal Affairs Commission.
 In March 2015, he was named Party Secretary of Shenzhen, replacing Wang Rong.
 Ma's appointment in Shenzhen placed him in his first executive party leadership role.
 His appointment also elevated the status of the office, given that his predecessor Wang is only an alternate member of the Central Committee, while Ma is a full member.
 In late 2015, Ma gave Shenzhen's three largest bus operators – Shenzhen Bus Group, Shenzhen Eastern Bus Company and Shenzhen Western Bus Company – a three-year deadline to establish all-electric fleets.
-In October 2016, he announced Shenzhen would surrender the Lok Ma Chau Loop to Hong Kong with the intention to co-develop it with the city.
+In October 2016, he announced Shenzhen would transfer the ownership the Lok Ma Chau Loop to Hong Kong with the intention to develop it with Hong Kong.